PowerX-NOT/Signing_Builds/README.md

 ```
 This will automatically generate and set up the RSA private key.

+No need to regenerate `RSA private keys` and never leak them.
+You can use the same keys to sign newer builds.
+Otherwise, a data format will be required if you use new or regenerated keys.
+And leakage of these keys can compromise the security and authenticity of your builds.

 3. Now, copy `build.sh` to your ROM source directory and replace [rom build cmd accordingly](https://github.com/PowerX-NOT/Signing_Builds/blob/main/build.sh#L3) with your ROM build command
 ```
 chmod +x ./build.sh